COVID-19 Support and Resources from the Conferences

 Ministers’ Moments: A Space for Authentic Conversation About Ministry

 Are you an actively serving authorized minister or lay pastor?
-On Tuesdays at noon CT you can join a Zoom call to connect with your Ministerial Staff and fellow clergy.
+On the first Tuesday of the month at 12:00pm CT you can join a Zoom call to connect with your Ministerial Staff and fellow clergy through a book study!
 These are public, non-confidential conversations for our active church leaders to check in and hold each other in a peaceful space, ask questions, and pray together in the midst of the COVID-19 (Coronavirus) pandemic.
-The conversation may focus on a certain topic as determined by the people present.
+In June we will be starting Atlas of the Heart by Brene Brown.

 Clergy Coffee Hour

-A program partnered with Ministers’ Moments, Clergy Coffee Hour is a time for clergy in our Conferences to connect and visit via Zoom on Thursdays at noon CT.
-Sessions will be hosted by Rev. Kate West, Rev. Les Parmenter, and Rev. Mark Lee.
+A program partnered with Ministers’ Moments, Clergy Coffee Hour is a time for clergy in our Conferences to connect and visit via Zoom on the first Thursday of the month at 12:00pm CT.
+Sessions will be hosted by ACM Rev. Kendy Miller.
 All Clergy in our Conferences are welcome to join the Zoom call.

 COVID-19 Resources from the National Setting of the UCC